jvitku/nengoros/README.md

 		./nengo-cl

 Demos
 -------

-To launch jython script, open Nengo GUI, open command line interface and write command as:

-	run nr-demo/gates/logic_crisp_gates.py
+Demos for the Nengoros can be found on the official project site[http://nengoros.wordpress.com](http://nengoros.wordpress.com).

-There are two choices how to learn with NengoROS:
+Additionaly, there are two choices how to learn with NengoROS:

 ##### Learn with Nengo part: